Monochorionic twins: Amniocity and zygosity

 Monochorionic twins generally have two amniotic sacs (called Monochorionic-Diamniotic "MoDi"), but sometimes, in the case of monoamniotic twins (Monochorionic-Monoamniotic "MoMo"), they also share the same amniotic sac.
 Monoamniotic twins occur when the split takes place after the ninth day after fertilization.
 Monoamniotic twins are always monozygotic (identical twins).
-Monochorionic-Diamniotic twins are almost always monozygotic, with a few exceptions where the blastocysts have fused.
+Monochorionic-Diamniotic twins are always monozygotic.

 Diagnosis

 By performing an obstetric ultrasound at a gestational age of 10–14 weeks, monochorionic-diamniotic twins are discerned from dichorionic twins.
 The presence of a "T-sign" at the inter-twin membrane-placental junction is indicative of monochorionic-diamniotic twins (that is, the junction between the inter-twin membrane and the external rim forms a right angle), whereas dichorionic twins present with a "lambda (λ) sign" (that is, the chorion forms a wedge-shaped protrusion into the inter-twin space, creating a rather curved junction).
 The "lambda sign" is also called the "twin peak sign".
 At ultrasound at a gestational age of 16–20 weeks, the "lambda sign" is indicative of dichorionicity but its absence does not exclude it.

 In contrast, the placentas may be overlapping for dichorionic twins, making it hard to distinguish them, making it difficult to discern mono- or dichorionic twins on solely the appearance of the placentas on ultrasound.